-This diagnostic provides a framework for potential further collaboration between the National Gender and Equality Commission (NGEC) and Deutsche Gesellschaft für Internationale Zusammenarbeit GmBH (GIZ).
-It focuses on the socio-economic perspective in Kenya.
 The assessment aims to stimulate dialogue, partnerships and further research around inequality and, ultimately, to have a positive impact on inclusive development through informed interventions.
 The structure of the diagnostic is designed to build insight into how and why inequality manifests in different environments and its implications for development, before summarising the debates and perceptions around this topic, and outlining potential solutions and key areas for policy options and programme implementation.

+1 See UN website on inequality.

 The diagnostic starts with a macroeconomic overview that presents the major developments in the past decades in terms of economic growth, poverty and inequality.
-The remainder of the diagnostic is structured as follows.
+Focussing on inequality is important, as high inequality tends to negatively affect economic growth in the longer run and reduces the effectiveness of growth in efforts to reduce poverty.
+A reduction in inequality can also help to reduce poverty.
+The remainder of the diagnostic is structured as follows:

 Section 1 describes and analyses the causes and drivers of inequality in the areas of labour market developments, taxes and transfers, and gender.

 Section 2 presents the major national policies and strategies and discusses to what extent inequality features in them.
 This section also briefly discusses the strategies of key international donors.

-Finally, Section 3 presents selected policy options to address inequality.
+Section 3 presents selected policy options to address inequality.

+Section 4 identifies some potential areas for further research.

 The diagnostic is mainly based on secondary data.
-No primary survey data are being collected.
-Some inputs are obtained from the NGEC policy arm while additional inputs and comments were received from xxxx partners during a consultative meeting held in Nairobi on 22 September 2023.
-The bulk of analysed data is sourced from international organisations, a national survey data or other institutions using standardised measures and procedures and supplemented with local databases for more detailed or more recent information.
+No primary survey data was collected.
+Some inputs are obtained from the NGEC policy arm, why additional inputs and comments were received from stakeholders drawn from Government Ministries, Departments and Agencies, universities, think tanks and research institutions, development partners and Civil Society Organisations during a consultative meeting held in Nairobi on 22 September 2023.
+The bulk of analysed data is sourced from international organisations,2 the national bureau of statistics or other institutions using standardised measures and procedures and supplemented with local databases for more detailed or more recent information.
 Key sources of data are the World Development Indicators (WDI) and reports of the Kenyan National Bureau of Statistics (KNBS).
 Where relevant and feasible, alternative estimates of inequality are presented that make a correction for underreporting of top incomes.